 Google is reportedly looking forward to taking over Nokia Oyj’s airplane broadband business.
-Google feels that the Alphabet Inc. is in desperate need of getting into new services while reaching more users.
+Google feels that Alphabet Inc. is in desperate need of getting into new services while reaching more users.
 They are looking forward to providing in-flight high-speed internet by using Nokia’s technology.
 Though there hasn’t been any official declaration yet from any parties, the agreement is expected to be signed soon.

 The LTE A2G cellular-based system of Nokia is capable of establishing a direct link between an aircraft and the ground.
 It is far more superior than just bouncing the signal off of a satellite which enables in-cabin high-speed internet services using Wi-Fi.

-Onboard internet in airplanes has suffered from spotty service and weak bandwidth for long.
+Onboard internet in airplanes has suffered from spotty service and weak bandwidth for a long.
 But the passengers are charged handsomely for the connectivity service flights.
 That’s why Google has chosen this field to expand its services.

 Gogo Inc. is the most renowned existing in-flight connectivity provider.
-The Shares of the Chicago-based Gogo wasn’t much affected this Tuesday, even after the news of the Google-Nokia talks came out.
+The Shares of the Chicago-based Gogo weren’t much affected this Tuesday, even after the news of the Google-Nokia talks came out.
 It is finishing with an advance of 2% to $8.86 in New York.
 The company, as of now, has a market value of $769 million.
-Alphabet, on the other hand, saw 1.6% surge.
+Alphabet, on the other hand, saw a 1.6% surge.
 This Wednesday, Nokia did undergo a 1.2% to 4.55 euros by 10:18 in the morning in Helsinki.
 This means the value of the company is 25.6 billion euros ($31.7 billion).

-Nokia has been troubled by a slowdown in cellphone department.
+Nokia has been troubled by a slowdown in the cellphone department.
 They could, of course, take advantage of this diversified product portfolio.